 However, if non-drug treatment has not been effective or sufficient, parents must weigh the fear of these potential problems against the benefits to be gained from the use of medications.

-When ADHD is not treated, the effects can have a major impact on a child’s learning, self-esteem, relationship, and quality of life.
+When ADHD is not treated, the effects can have a significant impact on a child’s learning, self-esteem, relationship, and quality of life.

 Barriers to diagnosis and treatment

-ADHD is a neurodevelopmental disorder that affects the neurocirculation circuits.
-We know that brain circuits are more flexible in younger brains than in older ones (this flexibility is called brain plasticity).
+ADHD is a neurodevelopmental disorder that affects the microcirculation circuits.
+Brain circuits are more flexible in younger brains than in older ones (this flexibility is called brain plasticity).